 Great careers for people with visual-spatial intelligence include architect, geometry teacher, engineer, surveyor, urban planner, graphic artist, interior decorator, photographer, pilot or cartographer.

-Bodily-visualsigence refers to mind and body co-ordination and is very important in athletes.
-Athletic ability isn’t often referred to as intelligence, but kinesthetic intelligence is measured on someone’s ability to use their physicality to manipulate objects and other elements around them.
+Bodily-kinaesthetic intelligence refers to mind and body co-ordination and is very important in athletes.
+Athletic ability isn’t often referred to as intelligence, but kinaesthetic intelligence is measured on someone’s ability to use their physicality to manipulate objects and other elements around them.

-Great careers for people with bodily-recognizeigence include physical therapist, dancer, athlete, coach, fitness instructor, gym owner, actor, mechanic or carpenter.
+Great careers for people with bodily-kinaesthetic intelligence include physical therapist, dancer, athlete, coach, fitness instructor, gym owner, actor, mechanic or carpenter.

 Naturalist intelligence refers to the ability to read and understand nature.
 Having sensitivity to the non-living elements of all living things is considered “nature smart”.